StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 The logo for the HMCS Discovery is a circle over a 'Y', i.e. disc over Y!
 You can see this logo on the sign on the main entrance gate.

-This is a cairn about the HMCS Discovery located just in front of the entrance.
+This is a cairn about the HMCS Discovery located just outside the front of the gates.

 This is an anchor monument at HMCS Discovery.